briansukhnandan/MCC-Linux-ModManager/README.md

 # MCC-Linux-ModManager
-A Mod Manager CLI for Halo: The Master Chief Collection on Linux. v0.5
+A Mod Manager CLI for Halo: The Master Chief Collection on Linux. v0.6

-- To get the most stable release, clone the `master` branch.
-- To get the latest patches or to contribute, clone the `dev` branch.

 ## Games supported
 - Halo: CE (Done)